GonzaloArigos/fylo-landing/README.md

 # Fylo | Cloud Storage

-This is a landing page for a "startup" named "Fylo".
+VueJs landing page for a "startup" named "Fylo".

 ## Getting Started
 After cloning the project, you have to run the next commands: